StanSm789/GithubExplorer/backendSimulation/kubernetes_instruction.md

 minikube ip
 ```

-2. Open your browser and access the webapp using the following URL:
+2. Open your browser and access the backend using the following URL:

 ```
 <Minikube IP>:<NodePort>